How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Fine-Tuning

-Continue Testing and Adjusting: Keep adjusting the tape on the blades, adding or removing small pieces to balance the weight until the fan runs smoothly.
+Iterate Testing and Adjustments: Keep adjusting the tape on the blades, adding or removing small pieces as needed until the fan runs smoothly.

-Repeat Measurements: Use the leveling tool again to ensure all blades are now even after your adjustments.
+Recheck Measurements: Use the leveling tool again to make sure all blades are even after your adjustments.

 Final Testing